 – I will be an emotional wreck when I reach the cathedral at Santiago – a mixture of euphoria at having reached my goal and sadness that another camino is over

-I am leaving my garden at its most beautiful and fragrant – the two wisterias are dripping with blooms, the jasmine is full of flower and the irises and osteospermums that have spread all around the garden are full of vibrant colour that and even a dull day can’t disguise.
+I am leaving my garden at its most beautiful and fragrant – the two wisterias are dripping with blooms, the jasmine is full of flower and the irises and osteospermums that have spread all around the garden are full of vibrant colour that even a dull day can’t disguise.
 But the wild spring flowers I will pass by on my walk will go a long way towards recompense.

 So it just remains to clear the decks of the remnants of my packing – although I’m not sure I will recognise the bedroom chest without all its camino clutter.

 I know you will all wish me luck and I thank you in anticipation of your support over the next couple of months.
-And I want to say a special huge THANK YOU to David for all his help and encouragement.